aeonSolutions/PCB-Prototyping-Catalogue/README.md

 <br />

-## Need a custom PCB for your DIY or Maker projects ?
+## Get a free custom PCB for your DIY or Maker projects
 Get a Free PCB for yourself!
 Send me your device, hardware or equipment and i will design a custom PCB for it.
 Free of charge.
 What i accept: